Double Trouble Studio

 Before addressing how to manage a crisis, it is important to understand the types of crises that luxury brands may face.
 These can range from operational failures and service issues to controversies involving brand ambassadors, ethical concerns, or negative media coverage.
 In many cases, the issue itself is not the primary problem.
 The way it is perceived and amplified determines its impact.

 Luxury brands operate within an environment where expectations are exceptionally high.
 Clients expect perfection, consistency, and discretion.
 Even minor issues can be perceived as significant if they contradict these expectations.
-For example, a service delay or miscommunication that might be acceptable in a mass-market context can become a reputational issue in a luxury setting.
+For example, a service delay or miscommunication that might be acceptable in a mass-market context can become a reputational issue in a luxury setting, especially in environments like ultra luxury events in India.

 Crises in luxury branding are therefore not only operational challenges.